OLA Frequently Asked Questions and Info

 We, as faithful followers of Jesus Christ, create, nurture, and maintain a community of love through worship, reconciliation, healing, formation, education and service.

 Through Word and Eucharist, we seek the wisdom and guidance of the Holy Spirit, embracing the love of our Creator in each thought, word, and action.

 As humble servants of God, we remain faithful to the teachings of the Holy Roman Catholic Church, waiting in joyful hope for our Lord's coming.

-Reflection for July 20, 2014, the Sixteenth Sunday in Ordinary Time
+Reflection for September 28, 1014, The Twenty-Sixth Sunday in Ordinary Time